 So, if you photograph things as much as people, a 35mm lens will help you get more shots more often.
-Alternatively, a 50mm remains a reasonably practical walkabout lens that’s wonderful for portraiture.
+While a 50mm remains a reasonably practical walkabout lens that’s wonderful for portraiture.

-A 50mm lens is better for blurring backgrounds than a 35mm lens thanks to its longer 50mm focal length – assuming equal apertures.
+A 50mm lens is better than a 35mm when it comes to blurring backgrounds thanks to its longer 50mm focal length – assuming equal apertures.
 Read What is Aperture in Photography.